wsxtyrdd/diffcom/README.md

 ## Model Download

-We provide 3 pre-trained ADJSCC models [Google Drive](https://drive.google.com/drive/folders/1N0EzzxCv1wh6JeFr0g8vkmB0Qj23ozZJ?usp=sharing), please download them and put them in the `_djscc/ckpt` folder.
+We provide 3 pre-trained ADJSCC models in [this link](https://drive.google.com/drive/folders/1N0EzzxCv1wh6JeFr0g8vkmB0Qj23ozZJ?usp=sharing), please download them and put them in the `_djscc/ckpt` folder.

 The pre-trained Diffusion models are available at the following links, please download them and put them in the `model_zoo` folder.